legendarycode3/library-management-smart-contract/README.md

     * State verification after transactions.

   Purpose: </br>
-  Ensures the `LibraryManagement.sol` contract works correctly, securely, and as expected
+  Ensures the `LibraryManagement.sol` contract works correctly, securely, and as expected before deployment by validating:

 ## 🌐Technology Stack (Technologies Used)